-“The farm is about looking after the land while looking after people,” says founder Tooby, who is from a farming family and was working with a life coach before The Fold.
+“The farm is about looking after the land while looking after people,” says founder Tooby, who is from a farming family and was working as a life coach before The Fold.

 “It helps people with learning disabilities and mental health problems, while growing organic produce for the café.
 We get visitors from all over the place who come and enjoy our facilities and say we’re a haven.
 We are a centre that is making a stand for creativity, sustainability and health.”

 The CIC structure seemed ideal for fulfilling The Fold’s objectives.
 It enjoys the benefits of being a social enterprise for the community, such as lower business rates, but it also has greater flexibility than a charity.